AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

   lock [here](https://consumer.huawei.com/en/support/content/en-us15592807/##:~:text=Click%20the%20Windows%20icon%20and,Screen%20and%20Sleep%20to%20Never)
 - If you have a 3200mhz RAM, and it runs bellow this frequency, activate XMP profile in the BIOS
 - Turn off usb ports and pc lights when in sleep mode in the BIOS
-- 🎧Audio settings
+#### 🎧Audio settings
   - If you have bluetooth and audio devices, you can sort them in audio settings → use as default for both audio and communications.
   - You can also deactivate some audio devices if the are unused in the audio settings.
 Check this [link](https://www.reddit.com/r/Windows10/comments/hcxksq/how_do_you_remove_an_unused_device_from_the_sound/)
   - Deactivate lowering communication sounds in advanced audio settings.

-- Monitor and display settings:
+#### 🖥️ Monitor and Display Settings
-  - Change the display settings if you want to adjust the refresh rate, resolution, etc. (windows + p) → display settings
-  - Disconnect/extend/duplicate a monitor if you have multiple ones (windows + p) → display settings → select the monitor -> next to identify, select the right option.
-Or use DisplayFusion (paid).
-  - Remember, each monitor configuration requires its own settings adjustments.
-Here's how it works:
-  - If you have one monitor and customize the refresh rate, then you moved to two monitors, you need to adjust the refresh rate for this new configuration.
-Next time when you switch between a single monitor and a dual monitor, Windows will remember your settings for both configurations.
-  - If you switch to three monitors, you need to customize the settings (like the refresh rate) for each one for this new configuration (triple monitor settings),
-  - When you return to the two-monitor/ single monitor setup, Windows will remember your previous settings, so you won't need to change them again.
-  - You nca use DisplayFusion if you want to easily configure displays and monitors.
-For example, you can create a configuration to use two monitors, and a configuration to use only one and turn off the second, a configuration to use the tv only ...etc.
-  - Display Fusion configurations are meant to be used when you don't need to turn off manually the monitors ...etc.
-So if you have a TV, no need to change the configuration from monitors to TV.
-You just need to turn off the monitors, and turn on the TV; Windows will recognize that there is a change in the displays and will use the TV.
-- Gaming:
+  - **Change display settings** (refresh rate, resolution, scaling, etc.):
+    - `Windows + I` → **System** → **Display** .
+Or **Right-click Desktop** → **Display settings**
+  - **🚀 Critical Step – Refresh Rate** :  Go to **Advanced display**.
+Select the **highest available refresh rate** from the dropdown
+   - Optimize Overdrive: Avoid using the "Extreme" or "Ultra-fast" response time settings.
+These usually degrade performance.
+      - Visit testufo.com/ghosting and adjust your monitor's Overdrive (OD) settings until the UFO images look as clean and sharp as possible.
+   - Color Calibration: When adjusting your monitor's RGB values, only adjust them down from the default (e.g., if you want more green, decrease red and blue).
+Increasing values beyond default reduces maximum brightness and can lower contrast on LCD screens.
+   - Manage Brightness: High brightness causes eye strain and fatigue over long sessions, making it harder to spot enemies.
+Instead of maxing out brightness, use the Shadow Boost feature to brighten only dark areas.
+     - Use Twinkle Tray to control brightness via the taskbar or keyboard shortcuts during gameplay.
+   - Bias Lighting: Place lights behind your monitor to improve perceived contrast and further reduce eye strain.
+   - Monitor Latency: Use the Nvidia statistics overlay (Alt + Z) to track your PC latency.
+   - GPU Utilization: System latency spikes when your GPU hits 100% utilization.
+To keep latency low, use an FPS limiter, lower graphics settings, or enable Nvidia Reflex to ensure you are not "GPU bound".
   - Full-screen games optimization: uncheck “disable fullscreen optimization” for the .exe.
 You will get a fast alt tab (only on the latest windows versions).
 Example: Make your way to the following file location on your desktop: C:
     \Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game.
 The goal here is to locate the CS2.exe file.
+- 🧠 Multiple Monitor Logic:
+    - Each monitor configuration has **its own saved settings**
+    - **Single Monitor Setup**
+      - Customize refresh rate and resolution
+    - **Dual Monitor Setup**
+      - You must re-adjust refresh rates for this configuration
+      - Windows remembers these settings separately
+    - **Triple Monitor Setup**
+      - Each monitor must be configured individually again
+    - 🔄 When switching back to a previous setup, **Windows automatically restores**
+      - Use `Windows + P` to disconnect/extend/duplicate a monitor if you have multiple ones: (Windows + P) → Select the monitor → Next to identify, select the right option.
+      - Select **Identify** to confirm monitor positions
+      - For advanced setups, consider **DisplayFusion (paid)****** :
+        - You can use DisplayFusion if you want to easily configure displays and monitors.
+For example, you can create a configuration to use two monitors, and a configuration to use only one and turn off the second, a configuration to use the tv only ...etc.
+       - Display Fusion configurations are meant to be used when you don't need to turn off manually the monitors ...etc.
+So if you have a TV, no need to change the configuration from monitors to TV.
+You just need to turn off the monitors, and turn on the TV; Windows will recognize that there is a change in the displays and will use the TV.
+       -  You can use DisplayFusion to easily create profiles for different configurations (e.g., a "Gaming" profile for one monitor, a "Work" profile for two, or a "Movie" profile for the TV).

 - Windows UI/UX Tips:
     - Hide the Windows taskbar (right-click on the taskbar -> taskbar settings-> taskbar behavior (at the bottom) ->